-Interview Question: "Do You Have Any Questions?"February 14, 2020
+Interview Question: "Do You Have Any Questions for Me?"

-This question is typically asked at the end of interviews and it is a critically important part of the conversation.
+This question is typically asked at the end of interviews and is a critically important part of the conversation.
 Resist the temptation to say no, even if you're confident the job is a good match for you.
 In fact, interviewers expect you to ask questions—it signals that you're invested and serious about the job.

 Why it's important to ask questions

-A chance to learn more
+It's a chance to learn more

-Shows your interest
+Asking questions shows your interest

-Gives a memorable final impression
+It supports a memorable final impression

 The preparation process

-How many questions should you prepare?
+1. How many questions should you prepare?

-Research the company
+2. Research the company